hkparker/proxyd/README.md

 What?
 -----

-This Go application listens for incoming TLS connections and proxies them to another service over TCP.
+This Go application listens for incoming TLS connections and proxies them back to another service over TCP.

 Why?
 ----